 Round Annapurna Trek continues to the world’s deepest gorge of the Kali-Gandaki River.
 It is in between towering Mt.
 Dhaulagiri and Mount Annapurna.
 After, ascending Muktinath the trails will follow that gorge.

 Further, walks continue to the warmer areas at Tatopani village.
 Natural hot spring is located there and one can enjoy a hot water bath at (Tatopani) hot springs Myagdi.

-Finally, the way leads to high alpine areas at Ghorepani Poon Hill Trekking route.
-Magnificent panorama of mountains with stunning sunrise views will arise after reaching Ghorepani villages.
+Finally, the way leads to high alpine areas at the Ghorepani Poon Hill Trekking route.
+A magnificent panorama of mountains with stunning sunrise views will arise after reaching Ghorepani villages.